This information should not be relied upon as legal or professional advice. Read the disclaimer.

 What if someone disagrees with their insurer?

-If someone disagrees with their insurer they should refer to the standard complaints procedure.
+Constituents may wish to follow the standard complaints procedure.
 Please note that this is unlikely to lead to a fast resolution of any concerns.

-What if someone is not covered or does not have insurance?
+What if someone isn’t covered or doesn’t have insurance?

 Renewing and buying new policies

-Constituents who want to renew or buy new policies may find it harder to do so, or prices may have risen.
+It may be harder to renew or buy new policies, and prices may have risen.
 This is likely to be particularly marked in travel insurance.
-The British Insurance Brokers’ Association offer a Find Insurance Service that may be able to help – and this may respond better to individual circumstances than general price comparison websites do.
+The British Insurance Brokers’ Association offers a Find Insurance Service that may be able to help.
+It may respond better to individual circumstances than general price comparison websites do.

 Further information